Ben and Zelda Cohen Fellow Mr. Daniel Brewing

 Mr. Brewing is the recipient of numerous awards, including a 2008-2009 research fellowship at the German Historical Institute, Warsaw and a German Academic Exchange Service Scholarship (DAAD).
 He has conducted research for the Center for Advanced Holocaust Studies, United States Holocaust Memorial Museum’s publication project Jewish Responses to Persecution, 1933-1946, the German Historical Museum’s exhibition Germans and Poles.
 1.9.1939.
 Despair and Hope, and was as a research assistant at the Max Planck Institute for Foreign and International Criminal Law in Freiburg, Germany.
 Mr. Brewing is a former staff member of the House of the Wannsee Conference Memorial Site, Berlin, and served as a court-appointed expert in legal proceedings on the “Law of Accountability for Positions due to Employment in a Ghetto – ZRBG.”
 A native speaker of German, Mr. Brewing is fluent in English and Polish.

-During his tenure at the Center, Mr. Brewing is studying mass crimes committed against ethnic Poles during the German occupation of Poland from 1939 to 1945.
-His research revolves around the role of various organizations of the occupation apparatus in the implementation of murderous violence against specific segments of Polish society.
-In addition, Mr. Brewing is exploring potential connections, continuities, and parallels to concurrent mass murders, including “Aktion Reinhardt” and the “War of Annihilation” against the Soviet Union.
-He is analyzing the excessive violence against ethnic Poles within the broader context of German occupation in Poland and “the East.”
-Mr. Brewing is utilizing the museum’s extensive Polish archival holdings, particularly records from the Institute of National Remembrance, the Archive of New Records, and various Polish State Archives.
-He will furthermore conduct research at nearby institutions such as the U.S. National Archives and Records Administration.
+During his tenure at the Center, Mr. Brewing studied mass crimes committed against ethnic Poles during the German occupation of Poland from 1939 to 1945.
+His research revolved around the role of various organizations of the occupation apparatus in the implementation of murderous violence against specific segments of Polish society.
+In addition, Mr. Brewing explored potential connections, continuities, and parallels to concurrent mass murders, including “Aktion Reinhardt” and the “War of Annihilation” against the Soviet Union.
+He analyzed the excessive violence against ethnic Poles within the broader context of German occupation in Poland and “the East.”
+Mr. Brewing utilized the museum’s extensive Polish archival holdings, particularly records from the Institute of National Remembrance, the Archive of New Records, and various Polish State Archives.
+He furthermore conducted research at nearby institutions such as the U.S. National Archives and Records Administration.